On Coded Caching with Correlated Files: Introduction

 Cache is a network component that leverages the device memory to transparently store data so that future requests for that data can be served faster.
 Two phases are included in a caching system: i) cache placement phase: content is pushed into each cache without knowledge of future demands; ii) delivery phase: after each user has made its request and according to the cache contents, the server transmits coded packets in order to satisfy the user demands.
 The goal is to minimize the number of transmitted bits (or load or rate).

-Coded caching scheme was originally proposed by Maddah-Ali and Niesen (MAN) in~\cite{dvbt2fundamental} for a shared-link caching systems containing a server with a library of $\Nsf$ equal-length files, which is connected to $\Ksf$ users through a noiseless shared-link, each of which can store $\Msf$ files in its cache.
+Information theoretic coded caching was originally proposed by Maddah-Ali and Niesen (MAN) in~\cite{dvbt2fundamental} for a shared-link caching systems containing a server with a library of $\Nsf$ equal-length files, which is connected to $\Ksf$ users through a noiseless shared-link, each of which can store $\Msf$ files in their local cache.
 Each user demands one file in the delivery phase.
 The MAN scheme uses a combinatorial design in the placement phase such that during delivery multicast messages simultaneously satisfy the demands of different users.
-Under the constraint of uncoded cache placement (i.e., each user directly caches a subset of the library bits) and for worst-case load, the MAN scheme was proved to be optimal when $\Nsf\geq \Ksf$~\cite{ontheoptimality}; later, a modification on the MAN scheme was shown to be optimal for $\Nsf <\Ksf$~\cite{exactrateuncoded}.
+Under the constraint of uncoded cache placement (i.e., each user directly caches a subset of the library bits) and for worst-case load, the MAN scheme was proved to be optimal when $\Nsf\geq \Ksf$~\cite{ontheoptimality}.
+On the observation that some MAN linear combinations are redundant if there exist files demanded by several users, the authors in~\cite{exactrateuncoded} improved the MAN delivery scheme and achieved the optimal worst-case load under the constraint of uncoded cache placement for any $\Ksf$.
+The same authors proved in~\cite{yas2} that the multiplicative gap between the optimal caching scheme with uncoded cache placement and any caching scheme with coded cache placement is at most $2$.

+Coded caching strategy was also extended to numerous different models, such as decentralized systems~\cite{decentralizedcoded}, device-to-device (D2D) systems~\cite{d2dcaching}, topological networks~\cite{hierarchicalcaching,cachingJi2015,wan2017combination}, etc. The above works aassume that all the files in the library are independent.
+However, in practice there may be some overlaps among different files (e.g., videos, image streams, etc.).
+In this work, we consider such a coded caching problem with {\it correlated sources}, as originally proposed in~\cite{has2016correctedsource}, where different files have common parts.
+In the following, we will review the literature of coded caching with correlated sources, and introduce our main contributions in this paper.